openaps/docs/docs/Automate-system/vizualization.md

 $ openaps report add monitor/clock-zoned.json JSON tz clock monitor/clock.json
 ```

 At this point, you may want to update your monitor-pump alias to make sure that it produces all the required reports, so that uploading status to Nightscount can be automated.
-After you've generated a monitor/upload-status.json report, you can try to manually upload the OpenAPS status to Nightscout:
+After you've generated a monitor/upload-status.json report, you can try to manually upload the OpenAPS status to Nightscout using the `ns-upload` command:

 ```
 $ ns-upload $NIGHTSCOUT_HOST $API_SECRET devicestatus.json monitor/upload-status.json
 ```

-If successful, this command will POST the status info, and return the content of the Nightscout devicestatus.json file, which may look like this:
+If successful, this command will POST the status info to your Nightscout site, and return the content of the Nightscout devicestatus.json file, which may look like this:

 ```